luaymatalka/housing-prices---regression/README.md

 ### Linear Regression Model:

 Model 2 was the best model with the highest R^2 value, the coefficient of determination, with a value of 0.819681.
 That means that there is 81.9681% less variation around the best fit line than the mean.
+In other words, the model explains 81.9681% of the variation in the data.

 ![alt text](images/coefficients.png "Coefficients of Model 2")